NXT TakeOver: Portland: Storylines

 On the December 18, 2019, episode of NXT, it was announced that there would be a Dusty Rhodes Tag Team Classic.
 The tournament began on the January 8 episode of NXT.
 At Worlds Collide, it was revealed that the winner of the tournament would receive an NXT Tag Team Championship match at TakeOver: Portland.
-The finals of the tournament took place on the January 29 episode of NXT, which saw The BroserWeights (Matt Riddle and Pete Dunne) defeat Grizzled Young Veterans (James Drake and Zack Gibson) to earn a match against The Undisputed Era (Bobby Fish and Kyle O'Reilly) for the titles.
+The final of the tournament took place on the January 29 episode of NXT, which saw The BroserWeights (Matt Riddle and Pete Dunne) defeat Grizzled Young Veterans (James Drake and Zack Gibson) to earn a match against The Undisputed Era (Bobby Fish and Kyle O'Reilly) for the title.

 On the January 29 episode of NXT, Keith Lee, who won the NXT North American Championship the previous week, talked about his title win and elevating the title when Damian Priest and Dominik Dijakovic interrupted.
 They wanted their own shot at the title, and faced each other to determine the number one contender for the title that night, where Dijakovic won.
 The match was later scheduled for TakeOver: Portland.

 During the women's WarGames match at TakeOver: WarGames, Dakota Kai attacked her teammate Tegan Nox as Kai was coming out of her cage, thus turning heel.
 As a result, Kai was dismissed while Nox was ruled unable to compete.
-On the January 15 episode of NXT, Kai would eliminate Nox (who returned after a short hiatus due to a storyline injury) during the women's battle royal.
-Due to the animosity between Kai and Nox, the two faced other in a match on January 29 episode of NXT, which Nox won after attacking Kai with her knee brace.
+On the January 15 episode of NXT, Kai eliminated Nox (who returned after a short hiatus due to a storyline injury) during the women's battle royal.
+Due to the animosity between Kai and Nox, the two faced each other in a match on January 29 episode of NXT, which Nox won after attacking Kai with her knee brace.
 On February 1, a street fight between Nox and Kai was made official for TakeOver: Portland.